How to use Have & Have Got

 • Why has he got a tattoo? / Why does he have a tattoo?

-1. Have got and have cannot be used in the progressive form to express the meanings above.
+1. We cannot use have and have got in the progressive form to express the meanings above.

 • I ‘ve got / have a headache – correct